ManticoreGamesInc/platform-documentation/docs/tutorials/gameplay/abilities.md

 ![Ability States](/src/img/EditorManual/Abilities/Ability States.png)

-To tie functionality to the different phases of an ability, Core uses **Events**.
+To tie functionality to the different phases of an ability, CORE uses **Events**.
 Each phase has an event that is activated at the very beginning of that phase.

 A created function can be connected to these events, using `:Connect(ability_name)` within a script.